blazejkustra/react-compiler-marker/README.md

 # React Compiler Marker ✨

-`react-compiler-marker` highlights React components optimized by the React Compiler.
-This tool provides clear, visual indicators ✨ for successfully optimized components and 🚫 for those that failed optimization.
-It makes the optimization process more transparent and helps developers achieve better performance in their React applications.
+`react-compiler-marker` is a VSCode/Cursor extension that shows which React components are optimized by the React Compiler
+- ✨ = optimized
+- 🚫 = failed (with tooltip explaining why)

 ## Features 🌟

-- **Highlight Optimized Components:** Receive visual markers ✨ for React functions or components successfully optimized by the React Compiler.
-- **Spot Failed Optimizations:** See clear indicators 🚫 for components that couldn't be optimized, with detailed hover tooltips explaining why.
-- **Hover for Details:** Hover over markers to display the reason for optimization success or failure.
-- **Manual Controls:**
-  - Activate or deactivate the extension as needed.
+- Markers for optimized and failed components ✨/🚫
+- Hover tooltips with details
+- Commands to enable/disable markers or check a single file
-  - Perform a one-time check of the current file using the `Check Once` command.
+- Preview Compiled Output: Preview the compiled output of the current file

-### Screenshots 📸

-✨ Example Optimized Marker
+✨ Optimized component

 ![Optimized Marker Screenshot](images/optimized-marker.png)

-🚫 Example Failed Marker
+🚫 Failed component

 ![Failed Marker Screenshot](images/failed-marker.png)

-## Commands 🛠️
+## Available commands 🛠️

-The extension provides the following commands:
+Open Command Palette (Ctrl+Shift+P / Cmd+Shift+P) and type:

 1. **Activate Decorations**: Activates the markers for all relevant files in the current session.
    ```bash
    React Compiler Marker: Activate Extension